Signatures (Basic): Request E-Signatures from Clients

 Clients receive an email notification when you send them a document to e-sign.

-When you toggle on Reminders while requesting an e-signature, additional emails are sent to the client when they don’t e-sign the document within a specified time frame.
+If you toggle on Reminders while requesting an e-signature, additional emails are sent to the client if they don’t e-sign the document within a specified time frame.
 The Reminders option can be toggled on and off at any time by opening the document pending signature (even if it has been e-signed by one of the signers).
 Don’t forget to click Save when you make changes to the Reminders settings.

 Once you toggle on Reminders, make your selections:

-• Days until next reminder: Set the reminder to go out after a specified number of days if the document has not been e-signed by all signers.
-By default, a reminder is sent three days after the e-signature has been requested.
+• Days until next reminder: set the reminder to go out after a specified number of days if the document has not been e-signed by all signers.
+By default, a reminder is sent three days after the e-signature has been requested

-• Number of reminders: Set the number of reminders that go out to the client.
-By default, the client receives only one reminder email.
+• Number of reminders: set the number of reminders that go out to the client.
+By default, the client receives only one reminder email

 Reminders stop when: